dabeaz/llvm-py/doc/llvm.core.FunctionType.md

 ### `return_type` \[read-only\]

-A `Type` object, representing the return type of the function.
+A [Type][llvm.core.Type] object, representing the return type of the function.

 ### `vararg` \[read-only\]